AmritPant/12/README.md

 # 12

-All the Project work are available
+All the Project works are available